denny/Stale-News-Warning-chrome/README.md

 Stale News Warning is a Chrome extension which warns you when you are reading an old news article.

-Currently supported: BBC News, CNN, The Guardian, Huffington Post
+Currently supported: BBC News, CNN, Daily Mail, The Guardian, Huffington Post, New York Times

 # Install
 https://chrome.google.com/webstore/detail/stale-news-warning/leimdfebooadifmdaofhjkplmpiimlpg